gokulselvam2911/Television-Api-Application/README.md

 Implement the Television API using async/await with fetch.
 Constraints:

--How do I process the API data?
+- How do I process the API data?
--Search for different TV shows.
+- Search for different TV shows.
--Display all the related TV shows.
+- Display all the related TV shows.
--Also display the genres and the premiered date of the show.
+- Also display the genres and the premiered date of the show.
--Display the daily timing of the show.
+- Display the daily timing of the show.
--Also display the streaming country’s network
+- Also display the streaming country’s network
--Add the show’s banner also.
+- Add the show’s banner also.

 Any basic hints to solve?
 http://www.tvmaze.com/api